Pg 122

 The teachers of the early days, were so limited in education that they would contract with the parents of the children "to teach spelling, reading, writing and arithmetic to the rule of three."
 There were no blackboard, teacher's desk, maps or charts.
 The Dillon Settlement just north of Parrish was a community that maintained a school, In the vicinity of Fitt's Hill was another, in the vicinity of old Mulkeytown another, and on Webb's Prairie another, making in all four settlements or communities that occasionally kept up a "subscription" school.

 As the county grew in population, more schools were opened up.
 This system of schools continued till about 1849.
-The first laws passed for the benefit of the schools were enacted in 1849, which were called "Free schools."

 This law made the Secretary of State, ex-officio state superintendent of schools, provided for a county school commissioner, created school districts, provided for directors of same, created the school township and provided for a school